 Submit a full application

-At this point we need evidence that the repayment strategy your client has detailed can repay the capital.
+At this point (for the 55+ Mortgage) we will need evidence that the repayment strategy your client has detailed can repay the capital.

 Your client may also need to pay for a valuation of the property at this stage.
 We’ll confirm this to you.
-Please note the fee is not refundable if the plan does not proceed.
+Please note the fee is not refundable if the plan does not proceed, however we will not charge an application fee if the case does not proceed or is declined by us.

 We’ll instruct a surveyor to visit your client’s home and value it.
 The surveyor will agree a suitable time to visit.
 The condition of the property will also be checked.
 If there are any urgent repairs required which may affect the value of the property, these may need completing as a condition of the loan.
 We will confirm if this is the case.